 the transformation of the Venetian Loggia in Heraklion into a city hall (E81) transformed the Venetian Loggia in Heraklion (E22)

 the death and mummification of Tut-Ankh-Amun (E81) transformed the ruling Pharao Tut-Ankh-Amun (E21)

+The death and the petrification of the people of Pompeii during the eruption of Vesuvius transformed the people of Pompeii (E21)

+The transformation of the Dominicaner Kerk building in Maastricht into a stable for the French cavalry (E91) transformed the Dominicaner Kerk building in Maastricht.

+The transformation of the Dominicaner Kerk building in Maastricht into a bookstore transformed the Dominicaner Kerk building in Maastricht.